Personal Pension Plans

 There is no set time limit set on all pensions claims.
 But, there is a ‘three-year rule.’
 The rule says once you notice that the pension might have been mis-sold, you will have three years to make a claim.
 It’s not impossible to do it later, but after three years it can be harder to win the compensation you’re owed.

-Many people don’t realise that they could be owed thousands in mis-sold pension compensation claims.
+Many people don’t Appreciate that they could be owed thousands in mis-sold pension compensation claims.
 To find out what you might be owed, contact our specialist team today.